esa/torchquad/README.md

       ```sh
       git clone https://github.com/esa/torchquad.git
       ```
+     3. With the default configuration, all numerical backends with CUDA support are installed.
+       If this should not happen, comment out unwanted packages in `environment.yml`.
-     3. Setup the environment.
-This will create a conda environment called `torchquad`
+     4. Set up the environment.
+This creates a conda environment called `torchquad` and installs the required dependencies.
       ```sh
       conda env create -f environment.yml
       conda activate torchquad
       ```

-Once the installation is done, then you are ready to contribute.
+Once the installation is done, you are ready to contribute.
 Please note that PRs should be created from and into the `develop` branch.
 For each release the develop branch is merged into main.

 3. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)